 Endurance also offers a good selection of coverage levels.
 If you select a Supreme plan, your warranty will be similar to the original Mitsubishi factory warranty.
 The Supreme plan is exclusionary and only a small number of parts, such as safety restraints, are not covered.

-If you own a high-mileage Mitsubishi, you may still qualify for the Select Premier plan, which will cover the engine, transmission, drive axle, electrical components, and various other powertrain parts.
-This is generous for a high-mileage car, and our “secret shopper” analysis suggests you can secure coverage up to 200,000 miles.
+If you own a high-mileage Mitsubishi, you may qualify for the Select Premier plan, which will cover the engine, transmission, drive axle, electrical components, and various other powertrain parts.
+This is generous for a high-mileage car, and our “secret shopper” analysis suggests you can secure coverage over 200,000 miles.

 When you first sign up for an Endurance plan, you’ll be provided with a complimentary one-year Endurance Elite membership, which provides roadside assistance and less common benefits.
 After one year, you’ll have to pay separately for your Elite membership.